 São Vicente is the place to dip into Cape Verde’s musical heritage; hit the bars of its main town, Mindelo, to hear live morna and coladeira – the area’s creole-inflected music.

 Perhaps most worth a ferry ride is Santo Antão, a geological wonder of high peaks, where villages teeter on verdant valleysides and seemingly everything grows – from banana palms and pineapples to pines, carobs, eucalypts, dates and almonds.
 Driving the old road from Porto Novo to Ribeira Grande will showcase the island’s rugged richness.

-Cape Verde is sunny and warm year round.
+When to go: Cape Verde is sunny and warm year round.
 Rainy season is July-October.
-How to go: